 In 2018 he was elected as a Councillor of the Order of Australia Association of NSW and is currently Deputy Chairman, Metropolitan Coordinator and Events and Public Relations Manager.

 Dr Gullotta believes it’s the variety in general practice as well as the rest of his interests that keeps him so active.

 ‘In general practice, the patient can have anything.
 One minute it’s a depressed patient, the next minute it can be a heart attack,’ he said.
 ‘I enjoy the variety and I wouldn’t change it one bit!’

 He still appreciates that every day in general practice can be different from the last and truly cherishes the professional relationships he has forged with his patients throughout the years, even if they do remind him just how long he has been in the business!

-“I look forward to serving the community for the next 25 years and looking after the next generation of patients!”
+“I look forward to serving the community for a further decade or two and looking after the next generation of patients!”
 He said.